Brightspace-support

 Questions can be changed and/or added via 'Add/Edit Questions'.
 Each standard survey consists of 3 sections with questions:

-- Make sure that within a (new) section the added questions are set to 'Mandatory'.
-This is done via the 'Edit values' option:
+• Make sure that within a (new) section the added questions are set to 'Mandatory'.
+You can do this via the 'Edit values' option:

 Below we will discuss one use of Intelligent Agents.
 For more information about Intelligent Agents, see Use of Intelligent Agents

-Here you can see two Intelligent Agents focused on the standard surveys which are set to 'disabled' by default:
+Here you can see two Intelligent Agents focused on the standard surveys; these are set to 'disabled' by default:

-By clicking on the name you enter the edit mode of the Intelligent Agent in question, where you have to check or adjust 4 things:
+By clicking on the name you enter the edit mode of the Intelligent Agent in question, where you have to check and/or adjust 4 things:

 1. Enable (turn on the Intelligent Agent).